Our Services

 If unconscious, stay with the patient until they recover fully.
 If recovery is delayed beyond one minute, seek urgent medical evaluation.

-If you're experiencing unexplained fainting, dizziness, or lightheadedness—whether during a colonic or in everyday situations—it's important to understand what might be causing it.
-Use Ubie's free AI-powered Vasovagal Reflex symptom checker to get personalized insights about your symptoms and determine whether you should seek medical evaluation before your next colon hydrotherapy session.
+If you're experiencing unexplained fainting, dizziness, or lightheadedness—whether during a colonic or in everyday situations—take a few minutes to check your symptoms with Ubie's free AI-powered tool to get personalized insights about what might be causing your symptoms and whether you should seek medical evaluation before your next colon hydrotherapy session.

 Always speak to a doctor if you experience: